 The first Viking raid on Kent recorded in the Anglo-Saxon Chronicle was an attack on the Isle of Sheppey in 835, but it appears that Kent had been subjected to raids from the sea since at least the 790’s.
 Evidence of this can be found a charter of King Offa of Mercia.

-In an article entitled “The Vikings come to Thanet” in volume 63 of “The Archaeoligia Cantiana”, published in 1950, Dr. Ward refers to King Offa issuing a charter in 792 which confirmed, amongst other things, the exemption of the Church in Kent from various services and taxes.
+In an article entitled “The Vikings come to Thanet” in volume 63 of “The Archaeoligia Cantiana”, published in 1950, Dr. Gordon Ward refers to a charter issued by King Offa in 792 which confirmed, amongst other things, the exemption of the Church in Kent from various services and taxes.
 This charter most likely issued to help placate the church in Kent to accept his rule.

 However, one exemption the Church did not receive in this charter was from ” Army service within Kent against the heathen of the seas with their roving fleets or, if need be, in Sussex, and the building of bridges, and the defence of forts against the heathen within the confines of Kent.”
-This reference in the charter is compelling evidence that raids by sea on the coast of Kent were perceived as a serious threat by the early 790’s.
-These “sea-borne pagans” were presumably Scandinavian in origin, either Danes or Norwegians.
+This reference appears to provide compelling evidence that raids by sea on the coast of Kent were perceived as a serious threat by the early 790’s.
+These “sea-borne pagans” were presumably Scandinavian in origin, most likely Danes.

 Dr. Ward also refers to “The History of Thomas of Elmham”, a scholarly monk and official of the Abbey of St. Augustine in the early 1400’s whom Dr. Ward held to be an accurate recorder of abbey’s records and history, which is prefaced by a chronological list which dated the first raid by Danish raiders on Thanet to 753, some forty years before Offa’s charter.

-These raids appear to have quickly become a problem to the nuns of Lyminge Abbey as in 804 they were granted land for a sanctuary in Canterbury, and Lyminge suffered so badly from “Viking” incursions that the nuns moved to Canterbury taking St. Ethelburgha’s relics with them.
+Seaborne Danish raiders appear to have become a problem for the nuns of Lyminge Abbey by the early 9th century as in 804 they were granted land within Canterbury’s walls as a sanctuary from raids, and Lyminge itself suffered so badly from Danish incursions that the nuns eventually moved to Canterbury taking St. Ethelburgha’s relics with them.